bridgesense/lampready/README.md

 A LAMP is an acronym describing a Web server that runs on a Linux platform with [Apache](https://httpd.apache.org/), [MariaDB](https://www.mariadb.org/) and [PHP](https://www.php.net/).
 Web pages with [Python](https://www.python.org/) and [Perl](https://www.perl.org/) can also be served under this environment.
-A LAMP stack generally refers to a testing environment where website code can be tested for production (professional) deployment.
+References to a LAMP stack generally relate to a testing environment where website code can be tested prior to professional deployment.

 There are a lot of great LAMP packages out there.
 However, I wanted something I could spin up fast without a lot of manual intervention.
 Each website is unique in the way it is served and maintained.
-This script takes away a lot of the heavy lifting and complexity of setting up a LAMP stack.

 This LAMP stack is not too different from an actual working production Web server.
-As a general warning though, this environment is only intended to be a template of a Web server.
-If anything, it is an oversimplified version of such that provides a stable environment for testing code.
+As a general warning though, this environment is only intended to be used for debugging code.
+If anything, most LAMP stacks are an oversimplified version of a Web server are in no way meant for production.

 How it Works
 ---

 This script syncs your project's root folder inside a container.
 That allows you to work on and debug code in a working Web server environment.
-Most of these virtual environments do not have mail utilities set up because dealing with the fallout of development spam is never fun.
+Most of these virtual environments do not have mail utilities set up, because dealing with the fallout of development spam is never fun.
 Sometimes those forms and crons need tested.
-LAMPready uses [Postfix](https://www.postfix.org/) to route all outbound mail to a single convenient inbox that can be accessed with a local mail client.
+LAMPready uses [Postfix](https://www.postfix.org/) to route all outbound mail to a single convenient inbox which can be access with the __bash box mail__ command.

 Built on Red Hat Linux